A view by the author, researcher, collector Horace Seldon

 As early as the fall of 1861, the Liberator urged people to petition the Congress and the President, calling for the use of war powers to enlist colored troops and to emancipate all the enslaved.
 The masthead of the paper for weeks carried a quotation from John Quincy Adams, asserting the constitutional right for such use of war powers.

 Also in 1861Garrison authored a collection of statements in support of the use of Presidential war powers for emancipation.
 In addition to Adams, there are words to the editor of the New York Tribune, from J. R. Giddings.
 Other sources quoted include the Chicago Congregational Herald, the New York Herald, The Erie True American, and Fremont’s Proclamation.
 Accented are ideas that slavery is “the very heart and head of this whole struggle”, and that the war is “a war of principle as well as of self-preservation”.
-This adds strength Garrison’s own call to make the war a war against slavery.
+This adds strength to Garrison’s own call to make the war a war against slavery.

 Garrison’s views of Lincoln went through major change from the early words about his first term as President.
 The magnitude of the change is measured by Garrison’s appearance at the 1864 Republican Convention as a Lincoln supporter!
 The occasion brought at least two personal conversations between the two men.
 Reading those early words by Garrison calls for some explanation of the change.
 To account for some part of that major change, it is helpful to concentrate on the dynamics of major forces in the lives of the two men.